Sadeeq Ali. Photo by Clay Larsen

 Sadeeq Ali Is So Serious About Queer Hip-Hop

-Sadeeq Ali hasn’t been in the game long but has definitely came through to show the boys and girls that us queers can’t be ignored in this realm of Hip-Hop.
+Sadeeq Ali hasn’t been in the game long but has definitely come through to show the boys and girls that us queers can’t be ignored in this realm of Hip-Hop.
 Hitting the ground sashaying the house down, Sadeeq’s wordplay ain’t nothing to play with!
 With booty bumps like “Get the Cake” and the raw hypnotic bars in “Gnarly,” Sadeeq has been lighting up the internet letting the world know they have arrived.

 I managed to get a one on one with Ali to give me their play by play of the Black Queer Hip-Hop artist experience, LA edition, as we kiki over our shared experiences of the game.